 PEK child care Cohort 1 was also compared to PEK school-based Cohort 2 when both groups reached kindergarten in fall 2007.
 Likewise, PEK child care Cohort 2 was compared to PEK school-based Cohort 3 when both groups reached kindergarten in fall 2008.
+Adjustments were made for differences in demographic characteristics and test date between the groups being compared in these analyses as well.
 Children who attended PEK at school sites scored somewhat higher on average in reading and math in both cohorts, but none of the differences were statistically significant.
 In addition, children who attended school-based PEK scored somewhat, though not significantly, higher on average in writing compared to child care Cohort 1 but not compared to child care Cohort 2.
-Average vocabulary scores were about the same across the child care and school-based cohorts (Figures A75-A76).
+Average vocabulary scores were about the same across the child care and school-based cohorts (Figures A77-A78).

-Analyses involving the same comparison groups were also conducted for teacher ratings of social skills, problem behaviors, and academic competence when PEK child care Cohorts 1 and 2 reached kindergarten.
+Analyses involving the same comparison groups were also conducted for teacher ratings of social skills, problem behaviors, and academic competence when PEK child care Cohorts 1, 2, 4, and 5 reached kindergarten.
 Again, we adjusted for differences in student characteristics across the groups.
+No analysis was conducted for PEK Cohort 3 because a comparison group was not available.
+Average social skills and academic competence ratings were somewhat higher for Cohort 3, and average problem behavior ratings were lower (i.e., fewer behavior problems), than for the other four cohorts.